Jaketh444/union_shop/README.md

 ## Known Issues / Limitations

-- Product data is static (no backend integration yet)
+- Product and collection data is static (no backend integration yet)
-- Collections page and cart functionality are planned
+- Some pages and features are placeholders
 - Accessibility improvements ongoing

 ---

 ## Future Improvements

+- Complete all checklist features (see `checklist.md`)
-- Dynamic product loading
+- Dynamic product and collection pages
 - Shopping cart and checkout
 - User authentication
 - Search and filter features